-You can also find monitor product pages which claim that the display is ‘G-SYNC Compatible’ yet it’s not officially certified by NVIDIA as such.
+You can also find monitor product pages that claim that the display is ‘G-SYNC Compatible,’ yet it’s not officially certified by NVIDIA as such.

 What Is G-SYNC?

-G-SYNC monitors have a special chip installed in them which allows the monitor to change its refresh rate dynamically – according to GPU’s frame rates (Hz=FPS) which in turn eliminates screen tearing and stuttering as long as your FPS rate doesn’t exceed the monitor’s maximum refresh rate.
+G-SYNC monitors have a special chip installed in them, which allows the monitor to change its refresh rate dynamically – according to GPU’s frame rates (Hz=FPS), which in turn eliminates screen tearing and stuttering as long as your FPS doesn’t exceed the monitor’s maximum refresh rate.

 Another advantage of a dedicated G-SYNC module is variable overdrive.

-Gaming monitors use overdrive to push their response time speed so that the pixels can change from one color to another fast enough in order to prevent ghosting/trailing behind fast-moving objects.
+Gaming monitors use overdrive to push their response time speed so that the pixels can change from one color to another fast enough to prevent ghosting/trailing behind fast-moving objects.

 Most monitors without G-SYNC, however, don’t have variable overdrive, but only fixed modes; for instance: Weak, Medium, and Strong.
 The problem here is that different refresh rate requires different levels of overdrive.

-So, at 144Hz, the ‘Strong’ overdrive mode might perfectly eliminate any trailing, but it will be too aggressive if your FPS rate drops to ~60FPS/Hz which will cause inverse ghosting or pixel overshoot.
+So, at 144Hz, the ‘Strong’ overdrive mode might perfectly eliminate any trailing, but it will be too aggressive if your FPS drops to ~60FPS/Hz, which will cause inverse ghosting or pixel overshoot.

-For the optimal performance, you would need to manually change the overdrive mode according to your FPS rate which isn’t possible in video games where your FPS rate fluctuates a lot.
+For the optimal performance, you would need to manually change the overdrive mode according to your FPS, which isn’t possible in video games where your frame rate fluctuates a lot.

 Yet another advantage of having a dedicated G-SYNC module is a wide variable refresh rate (VRR) range.
 All G-SYNC monitors support VRR down from 30Hz up to their maximum refresh rate.